-Below, you’ll find links to some of my poems that are online, with a little background information on each of them.
-Most of these poems are taken from my three collections with Carcanet.
-You can order them directly from the publisher, or even more directly by messaging me via the contact page of this website (I’ll cunningly devalue them with signatures and dedications if you like), or from any of the usual places (though I particularly like this one).
+Below, you’ll find links to some of my poems that are online, with a little background information on each.
+Most of these poems are taken from my past collections with Carcanet.
+You can order them directly from the publisher, or by messaging me via the contact page of this website (signed and dedicated, if you like), or from any of the usual places (though I particularly like this one).